 Are you planning a trip to the Caribbean and wondering: do you need a passport to go to Puerto Rico?
-Puerto Rico is one of the top Caribbean destinations for US travelers, but there are some details to know before you go.
+Puerto Rico is one of the top Caribbean destinations for US travelers, but there are some things to know before you go.

-Puerto Rico’s entry requirements are different for United States citizens than those coming from a foreign destination.
+Puerto Rico’s entry requirements are different for United States citizens than for those coming from a foreign destination.
 While United States citizens and permanent residents can enter Puerto Rico with just a government-issued photo ID, travelers from other countries need to comply with the same visa and passport requirements as entering the US.

 Let’s look at some of the entry requirements for traveling to Puerto Rico!

 - Do US Citizens Need a Passport for Puerto Rico?